cooganb/web3py-tutorial/README.md

 The above command imports some of the main methods from `web3.py` we’re going to use to connect to the blockchain as well as the ever-faithful, native `json` library.

-Next, we'll create an object, `w3`, which we initialize with our Infura API endpoint ( appended with https:// ).
+Next, we'll create an object, `w3`, which we initialize with our Infura API endpoint ( prepended with https:// ).
 It will become the main way `web3.py` works with the blockchain throughout the rest of the tutorial.

 ```python
 >>> w3 = Web3(Web3.HTTPProvider("https://rinkeby.infura.io/v3/8e4cd4b220fa42d3ac2acca966fd07fa"))